theupdateframework/specification/tuf-spec.md

          "meta" : METAFILES
        }

-   METAFILES is the same is described for the snapshot.json file.
+   METAFILES is the same as described for the snapshot.json file.
 In the case of the timestamp.json file, this MUST only include a description of the snapshot.json file.